JohnCCFong-2026/Cloud-Security-Best-Protection-Strategies/AWS/Storage Security/README.md

 For setup instructions, please follow the steps provided in AWS.

 ### Storage Security
-AWS storage security is built on encryption, access control, monitoring, and compliance.
-The key principle is the Shared Responsibility Model: AWS secures the infrastructure, while you must configure and manage your data protection, permissions, and monitoring.
+AWS provides multiple storage services (like Amazon S3, EBS, RDS, and Glacier) and each comes with built-in security features.
+The main pillars of storage security are encryption, access control, monitoring, and compliance.